f-viktor/GPU-Passthrough_Arch-Linux/README.md

     ...
 </domain>
 ```
-(domain, features and hyperv will probably already be there, but kvm may not be there, just ensure these all exist in this order in your xml)
+(domain, features and hyperv will probably already be there, but kvm may not be there, just ensure these all exist in this structure in your xml)
 save the file, reboot a few times, etc
 the driver should now work.
 however it may not for some people